Amin-ir/Squeezer/README.md

 ![Capture](https://github.com/Amin-ir/Squeezer/assets/91383421/0ad5e193-087e-434a-b6eb-de71630c2f02)

+## Overview

-This is a simple URL shortening project built with .NET Core that also incorporates authentication using a claim-based approach.
+Squeezer is a simple URL shortening project built with .NET Core that also incorporates authentication using a claim-based approach.
 Note that this project is not intended for production use; it's primarily a training exercise and playground to test Docker files.

 ## Features